ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

-We just achieved a simple schema merge without doing a lot.
-But honostly we would like to change some of the details.
-While the stitching result is nice what we want to do is to integrate it much more.
+We have just achieved a simple schema merge without doing a lot of work.
+But honostly we would like to change some of the types.
+While the stitching result is nice, we would like to integrate the types with each other.

 ### Extending Types

 So, the first thing that we would like to have is a new field on the query that is called `me`.
-The `me` fields should be the currently signed in user.
+The `me` field shall represent the currently signed in user of our service.

 Further, the user type should expose the message stream of the user, this way we could fetch the messages of the signed in user like the following: